cu2mr/reveal-activity-animation/README.md

         overridePendingTransition(0, 0);

-3. In your onCreate method you need to receive bundle and set transparent theme, build animation with RevealActivityAnimationHelper.onActivityCreate
+3. For the target activity, in your onCreate method you need to receive bundle and set transparent theme, build animation with RevealActivityAnimationHelper.onActivityCreate

         if (getIntent().getExtras() != null) {